-Make creating and styling content dead simple for users with a single, discoverable, convenient place to apply styling options.
+Simplify formatting and styling content for authors at digital publishers with a single, discoverable, convenient place to style their content.

-From our regular general usability studies, feedback collected by our CS team, and our own use of Inkling for authoring, we found 5 big issues with formatting:
+From our regular general usability studies, feedback collected by our Customer Support team, and our own use of Inkling for authoring, we found 5 big issues with formatting:

 Providing a simple authoring experience for non-HTML users to make beautiful content is a key part of Inkling's value proposition, so solving these issues was a high priority.

 When our R&D team decided to focus on improving the authoring experience in September 2015, our research team surfaced issues users had with formatting.
 I worked with our research team to compile existing research to see if the user needs matched up with switching to an inline formatting bar, as our design team had thrown around the idea for a while, inspired by the simplicity of Medium's authoring experience.

 We found that we already had user feedback about difficulty finding the breadcrumb bar and users not finding buttons in the overflow section of the contextual menu bar.
 I made some quick sketches of how the formatting bar could work, suggested it could make all the options more visible while reducing the mouse travel distance.
 A possible downside was whether showing a formatting bar every time a user clicked into an element would distract from the authoring experience.

 I believed it wouldn't, and got buy in to do research on this with engineering's help to build an interactive prototype, as it would be hard to convey the experience to users with an InVision prototype.